ln23415/Build-the-AI-application-with-the-Bitfusion-on-Kubernetes-/README_eng.md

 2. Vendors who are partnering with VMware to deliver AI Appliance solution.
 3. Other Kubernetes solutions that support AI/ML workload and want to leverage Bitfusion GPU

+## How to build the AI application with the Bitfusion on Kubernetes

+Computer vision is an interdisciplinary field that deals with how computers can be made to gain high-level understanding from digital images or videos.
+Computer vision technology is one of the most promising areas of research within artificial intelligence and computer science and offers tremendous advantages for businesses in the modern era.
+At its heart, the field of computer vision focuses on designing computer systems that possess the ability to capture, understand, and interpret important visual information contained with image and video data.
+Computer vision systems then translate this data, using contextual knowledge provided by human beings, into insights used to drive decision making.
+Turning raw image data into higher-level concepts so that humans or computers can interpret and act upon them is the principal goal of computer vision technology.
+In this section, it will explain how to perform classification using Bitfusion on Kubernetes with TensorFlow library in Python.

 ###  1. Setup the environment
 **(1)	Bitfusion**
 Before building the model, you need to setup the related environment for the DNN training.
 Make sure you have installed the VMware vSphere Bitfusion and NVIDIA driver.
 Bitfusion runs as a client-server architecture.
 It runs a GPU service on VMware appliances (VMs with prepackaged software and services).
 These GPU servers require access to local GPUs (usually through VMware vSphere DirectPath I/O).
 The Host must run vSphere 7.
 Bitfusion client software runs on the virtual machines where the applications run.
 Clients may use vSphere 7 or 6.7.